Roll over Chicago! You'll love the people, culture, lakes, skyline, restaurants

 For a change of scene, make the short trek to hip Midtown Manhattan-style

 bar, Jetset, in the Warehouse District - with DJs & karaoke nights to fuel the fun at this

 loungey gay bar with specialty cocktails & late hours; or to Minneapolis' oldest gay bar,

 19, featuring darts and pool, near Loring Park.

-Up by the Guthrie, on Washington Avenue South, dip into a right cruisy duo - Bolt and neighbour
+Up by the Guthrie, on Washington Avenue South, dip into the eagleBOLTbar which falls somewhere between a

 "industrial" feel.
 To "take airs": tour the Lakes.

 WHERE TO STAY

 Two of the best located and classiest places to stay in Minneapolis are